djshaf/NightRunner/README.md

 `<col>_lag_sum` / `<col>_lag_mean` give the total/average of that column across directly neighbouring edges (edges sharing a junction node), applied to the four overall totals only. **Naming clash to be aware of:** this is a spatial lag (nearby streets, same month).
 The ML/NN pipeline section below also uses "lag" (e.g. `crime_count_lag_1`) for a temporal lag (same street, previous months).
 Same word, different axis, do not treat them as the same column.

+## Radius-Weighted Surroundings Density

+Alongside the nearest-edge counts above, `edge_features.csv` also has a second, separate method: for four radii (50m, 75m, 125m, 150m), every crime/stop-search within that radius of a street contributes to it, weighted down linearly to zero at the radius edge (a crime right on the street counts fully, one at the edge of the radius counts almost nothing).
+This is a simplified Kernel Density Estimation (KDE), the standard technique in crime hotspot mapping (Chainey, Tompson and Uhlig, 2008), following the general principle that nearby things matter more than distant ones (Tobler's First Law of Geography, 1970).
+125m was chosen deliberately; it matches our own estimate of how far apart data.police.uk's anonymised points are in Camden (see Location Anonymisation above), so it's roughly the smallest radius that reliably spans that uncertainty.
+Columns: `crime_density_r{R}` / `stop_search_density_r{R}` (weighted count), and `severity_wavg_r{R}` / `perceived_risk_wavg_r{R}` (distance-weighted average) for each radius.

 ## Lamp Features Kept Separate

 Lamp features (`lamp_count`, `lamp_per_km`, `is_lit`) are no longer merged into `edge_features.csv`.
 They live in their own `edge_lamp_features.csv`/`.gpkg`, joinable back on `edge_id`.
 Note: no OSM edge in Camden carries a `lit` tag, so `is_lit` here depends entirely on whether a lamp snapped to that edge.